-Certain figures included in this Base Prospectus and in the Audited Consolidated Financial Statements have been rounded up for ease of presentation.
+Certain figures included in this Base Prospectus and in the 2015 IFRS Consolidated Financial Statements and the Chilean Bank GAAP Consolidated Financial Statements have been rounded up for ease of presentation.
 Percentage figures included in this Base Prospectus have not in all cases been calculated on the basis of such rounded figures but on the basis of such amounts prior to rounding.
-For this reason, certain percentage amounts in this Base Prospectus may vary from those obtained by performing the same calculations using the figures in the Audited Consolidated Financial Statements.
+For this reason, certain percentage amounts in this Base Prospectus may vary from those obtained by performing the same calculations using the figures in the 2015 IFRS Consolidated Financial Statements.
 Certain other amounts that appear in this Base Prospectus may not sum due to rounding.